Mission, Vision, Values

 Registered Social Worker

-Office Manage and Intake Coordinator
+Office and Intake Coordinator

 Advocacy, compassionate care, community, and faith are all core values for me.
 In the early 1990’s I was thrown into the AIDS crisis and entered a community of people facing a deadly disease with no treatments and a society that treated those with this disease with anger, judgement and fear.
 For 25 years I worked building support systems, fighting stigma and judgement, and working in the areas of education and prevention and support.
 Key to the support work was the provision of mental health services to those dying from and living with AIDS and to those who loved them.
 Grief, anger, multiple bereavements and survivor guilt all require compassionate and professional support.
 With the advance of effective treatments and the development of well qualified support systems I felt it was time for me to transition into a different sort of support work.
-As the Office Manager and Intake Coordinator at the Glebe I am able to still work in a community that reflects my core values.
+As the Office Coordinator and Intake Coordinator at the Glebe I am able to still work in a community that reflects my core values.
 Connecting people to caring, affordable and professional therapists is a privilege and deeply satisfying.
 It is my pleasure to be part of a team of people providing our community with much needed mental health support in a non-judgmental and compassionate atmosphere.

 Areas of special interest: